odradev/styks/README.md

 Recent changes:

+- 2025/12/22 - Measurement-Anchored Model implemented for `StyksBlockySupplier`.
 - 2025/08/18 - Heartbeat interval changed to 30 minutes.
 - 2025/08/17 - `StyksBlockySupplier` deployed to the Casper Testnet.
 - 2025/08/07 - `StyksPriceFeed` deployed to the Casper Testnet.